lfssiteadmin/atrium_folders/README.txt

 with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

 ## Credits

 Original Copyright (C) 2011 Nuvole | http://nuvole.org | info@nuvole.org

 Thanks to Education Northwest http://educationnorthwest.org for sponsoring the development needed for jQuery Update compatibility.

+Thanks to LocalFoodSystems.org (Ohio State University Extension) for sponsoring the port to non-Atrium sites.